Marcia E. Farr: Biography

 Farr was born in Berkeley, California on March 25, 1944.
 Relocating to Ohio later that year, she attended Upper Arlington schools, graduating from its high school in 1961, and from Ohio Wesleyan University in 1965 with a BA in English.
-She then moved to Washington, D.C. and taught high school English in Prince Georges County, Maryland, and subsequently received an MA in Linguistics from American University.
+She then moved to Washington, D.C. and taught high school English in Prince George's County, Maryland, and subsequently received an MA in Linguistics from American University.
 Farr continued her education, receiving a PhD in Linguistics from Georgetown University in 1976, partially supported by National Science Foundation fellowships.
 That year she started working at the U.S. National Institute of Education directing its program on writing research.
 In 1982 Farr joined the English Department at the University of Illinois at Chicago (UIC), where she remained for twenty years, retiring as an emerita professor.
 During that period she founded and edited two academic book series: Advances in Writing Research, 1982–92, and Written Language, 1992–2000.
 She then taught at the Ohio State University for another ten years, retiring as an emerita professor from that institution as well, in 2012.